 After a long morning and afternoon of exploring.
 I recommend Det Lille Kaffe Kompaniet a small café that makes homage deserts as you can see from the image below.
 They offer Norwegian coffee or others from around the world and it is a very affordable place.

 A must do is take the Fløibanen funicular railway, which will take you to the Fløyen viewpoint.
 The view magnificent and you get to see most of Bergen, It’s a perfect spot for sunset.

 As well as this, you need to go to the highest mountain in Bergen that is wreaking.
 It has an altitude of 643 meters above sea level.

 It is always nice to try the local food when you are in their country.
 As Norway is very expensive.
-I asked one of the hotel staff what is a nice cheap Norwegian restaurant and she said to go to Penguin and I Recommend you go there.
+I asked one of the hotel staff which is a nice cheap Norwegian restaurant and she said to go to Penguin and I Recommend you go there.

 This probably is your last day in Bergen or even Norway.
 Depending on when your flight leaves, if It leaves later in the day like in the evening.
 Then you should go to another Fjord, as that is one of the main reasons people go to Norway is to the many Fjords.

-You should take a kayaking Tour that takes you around the Fjord.
-As I highly recommend doing one.
+You should take a kayaking tour that takes you around the Fjord.
+I highly recommend doing one.
 As he is the best way to really experience the magnificent Fjords right up close and personal with them.
 In addition to this, some of the tours offer lunch and the tour I went on offer than that.
 As well as that, we got to go to see a very small cave that was used in World War 2 but the Germans.